Canada pushes back against GOP support for COVID protests

 Bruce Heyman, a former U.S. ambassador to Canada, said groups in the U.S. need to stop funding and interfering in the domestic affairs of America’s neighbor.

-Protesters have said they will not leave until all vaccine mandates and COVID-19 restrictions are lifted.
-They also called for the removal of Trudeau’s government, though it is responsible for few of the measures, most of which were put in place by provincial governments.

-On the street in front of Parliament Hill were thousands of signs ranging from “no more mandates” and “freedom of choice” to “truck you Trudeau” and “the pandemic destroyed our freedoms.”
+On the street in front of Parliament Hill were thousands of signs ranging from “no more mandates” and “freedom of choice” to “truck you Trudeau” and some compared vaccine mandates to fascism.

 Trudeau has called the protesters a “fringe,” but he faces calls by the opposition Conservative party to extend an “olive branch” to them.
 Some Conservative lawmakers, including one running to lead the party, have met and posted for pictures with them.